mrdoob/three.js/threejs/lessons/threejs-debugging-javascript.md

 requestAnimationFrame(render);
 ```

-The biggest reason is it means your code will stop if you have an
+The biggest reason is it means your code will stop if you have an error.
+Putting
-error.
-Putting `requestAnimationFrame` at the top means your
+`requestAnimationFrame` at the top means your code will keep running even if you
-code will keep running even if you have an error since you already
+have an error since you already requested another frame.
+IMO it's better to find
-requested another frame.
-IMO it's better to find those errors than
+those errors than to ignore them.
+They could easily be the reason something is
-to ignore them.
-They could easily be the reason something is not appearing as you expect it to but unless your code stops you might
+not appearing as you expect it to but unless your code stops you might not even
-not even notice.
+notice.

 ## Check your units!

-This bascially means knowning for example when to use degrees vs
+This basically means knowing for example when to use degrees vs
 when to use radians.
 It's unfortunate that THREE.js does not
 consistently use the same units everywhere.
 Off the top of my head
 the camera's field of view is in degrees.
 All other angles are in
 radians.

 The other place to look out is your world unit size.
 Until
-recently 3D apps could choose any size they want.
+recently 3D apps could choose any unit size they wanted.
 One app might choose
 1 unit = 1cm.
 Another might choose 1 unit = 1 foot.
 It's actually still
 true that you can chose any units you want for certain applications.
 That said, THREE.js assumes 1 unit = 1 meter.
 This is important for
-things like physicsally based rendering which uses meters to compute
+things like physically based rendering which uses meters to compute
 lighting effects.
 It's also important for AR and VR which need to
 deal with real world units like where your phone is or where the VR
 controllers are.